casvel/YoutubeDownloader/README.md

 * `ruby youtubedownloader.rb -m video -q 6Whgn_iE5uc,BB0DU4DoPP4`
 * `ruby youtubedownloader.rb -m search -q "borro cassette" -a 1`

+## Bugs
+* Sometimes the file does not download correctly.
+Retry the download can fix this.

 ## TO DO
 * Download videos.
 * Download mixes (if possible).
 * Think what else to add.
+* Fix de bugs.

 ## License